-We regret to announce that Jobella is officially closed for business as of Monday September 16, 3013.
-The store is being sold at this time.
+We regret to announce that Jobella is officially closed for business as of Monday September 16, 2013.

-Per our store policy, anything brought in to the store within a 90 day window of the official closing of the store posted here, has been donated to charity.
+Per our store policy, anything brought in to the store outside of the 90 day window of the official closing of the store posted here, HAS BEEN DONATED TO CHARITY.
 The organizations that we donate to include The Society of St. Vincent DePaul, Goodwill Industries, and The Epilepsy Foundation of America.

 Any balances due will be mailed to the address on file after all reconciliations have taken place.
 These reconciliations will take place between now and December 31, 2013.

 We just want to take this time to thank you for your patronage.
 It was an exciting 4 and a half years and we will miss you all. -

 Friday, September 27, 2013

 PLEASE HELP JOBELLA IN COLLECTING 1,000 SCARVES FOR CANCER SURVIVORS!!!!!!!....PLEASE READ ON.....